smatechnologies-engineering/coding-challenge/README.md

 -once floors are gathered, turn that into event objects for tdd

 -do the timer last for now just add floors to visit and sort the floors in order, keep going the needed direction

+//notes on what I have
+I can collect floors to visit, this is made into event objects and events sorted ascending by floor are availible.

+// new idea focus on the direction the elevator goes and what happens between the floors Up, Down, Stopped(Idle)